 Premises liability refers to the duty property owners have to maintain a safe environment for the safety of people lawfully on their property.
 Department stores, grocery stores, restaurants, offices, parks and playgrounds, and even private residences all fall under premises liability law when a visitor is injured.
 The Atlanta premises liability attorneys at Durham Law Group are skilled and experienced in helping injury victims who suffered an injury because of a property owner’s negligence.
-Call 404-845-3434 to discuss your claim if you have been injured and believe you might have a claim against the property owner.
+For the best premises liability attorney in Atlanta, call 404-845-3434 to discuss your claim if you have been injured and believe you might have a claim against the property owner.
 Examples of common premises liability accidents include:

 An invitee is someone invited onto the property for some lawful purpose.
 This invitation could be express or implied.
 A social guest is an invitee, as would be a customer or someone who works for the property owner.
 The duty owed to an invitee is to exercise ordinary care in keeping the premises and approaches safe.
 Ordinary care would typically include periodically inspecting the premises and cleaning up spills or fixing hazardous conditions in a timely manner.